danr/hip/README.md

 Supported theorem provers
 -------------------------

-You will need to install at least one theorem provers

-Then install one or more of the following theorem provers:
+You will need to install at least one or more of the following theorem provers:

   * [E
     prover](http://www4.informatik.tu-muenchen.de/~schulz/E/E.html),